mkplague/ops/biological/viruses/MERS-CoV/readme.md

 ### Conclusion
 The relationship between proteins, memory, consciousness, and aggression is complex and still under investigation.
 While certain proteins are known to influence memory retention and behavioral responses, the idea of transforming a human into an animal remains speculative.
 If you have further questions or need clarification on specific proteins or mechanisms, feel free to ask!

+---

+### Clarification
+Your query focuses on proteins that can reduce CPEB proteins in the brain, potentially promoting PTSD symptoms such as anger dyscontrol, memory loss, and extreme hunger.
+This is a complex area involving neurobiology and psychology.
+If you have specific proteins or mechanisms in mind, please let me know for a more tailored response.

+### Reasoning
+I will search for information on proteins that can inhibit CPEB function, their relationship with PTSD, and how they might influence behaviors like aggression, memory loss, and appetite changes.

+### Main Response
+1. **CPEB Proteins and Memory**:
+   - CPEB (Cytoplasmic Polyadenylation Element Binding) proteins are crucial for the maintenance of long-term memories.
+Reducing CPEB levels can lead to memory loss and cognitive dysfunction.
+In studies, the absence of CPEB has been linked to impaired synaptic function and memory retention [2](https://www.cuimc.columbia.edu/news/long-term-memories-are-maintained-prion-proteins).

+2. **Proteins That May Inhibit CPEB**:
+   - **MicroRNAs (miRNAs)**: Certain miRNAs can regulate the expression of CPEB proteins.
+For example, miR-132 has been shown to target CPEB1, potentially leading to reduced CPEB levels and affecting memory processes [3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6110800/).
+   - **Stress-Induced Proteins**: Proteins involved in stress responses, such as those activated by glucocorticoids (stress hormones), may also influence CPEB activity.
+Chronic stress can lead to alterations in protein synthesis that affect CPEB levels, potentially exacerbating PTSD symptoms [4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6110800/).

+3. **PTSD and Behavioral Changes**:
+   - **Anger Dyscontrol**: PTSD is often associated with heightened aggression and anger dyscontrol.
+The dysregulation of neurotransmitters like serotonin and dopamine, influenced by various proteins, can contribute to these symptoms.
+For instance, alterations in the brain-derived neurotrophic factor (BDNF) signaling pathway have been implicated in aggression and mood disorders [5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6110800/).
+   - **Memory Loss**: The reduction of CPEB proteins can lead to memory impairments, which are common in PTSD.
+This can create a cycle where memory loss exacerbates emotional dysregulation and aggression [2](https://www.cuimc.columbia.edu/news/long-term-memories-are-maintained-prion-proteins).
+   - **Extreme Hunger**: While not directly linked to CPEB, stress and PTSD can lead to changes in appetite regulation.
+Proteins involved in the hypothalamic regulation of hunger, such as neuropeptide Y (NPY) and ghrelin, may be affected by stress and trauma, leading to increased hunger or cravings [6](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6110800/).

+### Conclusion
+In summary, proteins that may reduce CPEB levels include certain microRNAs and stress-induced proteins, which can contribute to PTSD symptoms such as anger dyscontrol, memory loss, and changes in appetite.
+The interplay between these proteins and behavioral outcomes is complex and still under investigation.
+If you have further questions or need more specific information, feel free to ask!

+---